toppa/Extensible-HTML-Editor-Buttons/readme.txt

 == Changelog ==

+= 1.1.4 = Documentation improvements

 = 1.1.1 - 1.1.3 = Revisions to backup and restore code for custom dialogs, and added integration tests for it.
-Note this can only work if your web server has read and write permissions for your plugins folder.
-Also it will not work on your first upgrade, since the old version does not have the pre-plugin update call that makes the backup copy.
+Note this will not work on your first upgrade, since the old version does not have the pre-plugin update call that makes the backup copy.

 = 1.1 =